 Choosing a bad startup name can lead to the failure of your company.

 Just remembering how stressful was for us to decide the name of Failory and how much time we lost trapped in a miserable list of startup names given by a pathetic brand name generator, make us look as irresponsible non-productive persons.
 However, there is no need for you to spend the same ridiculous amount of time we spent in naming our own company.
+Wait there!
+I am not saying all business name generators are bad.
+There are some of them, for example, The Startup Name Generator which people have claimed that are really useful.

 We help A (Customer) do B (Problem) doing C (Solution)